onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 god is change. god is evolution. god is on a trajectory through time - god is continually recomputing himself - god is the coherence of the multiverse - god is quantum coherence - god is platonic integration & self-discovery
 We pray north - we don't point towards jerusalem or wherever but we point towards our north star - not a physical place but a conceptual place in the platonic realm
-Every morning we stand up and stand still with eyes closed pointing north (a compass doesn't work without a "north") and we re-read our own self story about who we are and who we want to become and why - we reaffirm our future selves by maintaining a master habit of habit formation - we read our own script & Self-concept to ourselves each morning for a few minutes while oriented towards north prayer in the 3rd millennium - prayer that you could be better and contribute more to the growth of shared knowledge so that you and god both grow
+Every morning we stand up and stand still with eyes closed pointing north (a compass doesn't work without a "north") and we re-read our own self story about who we are and who we want to become and why - we reaffirm our future selves by maintaining a master habit of habit formation - we read our own script & Self-concept to ourselves each morning for a few minutes while oriented towards north
+Every evening we remember what we are grateful for and plan the next day. prayer in the 3rd millennium - prayer that you could be better and contribute more to the growth of shared knowledge so that you and god both grow
     each day I describe the version of myself that I want tomorrow - what I should do/change and in what order, and on the morning I read the daily script and load it into the identity context window